SebastianSimon/firefox-omni-tweaks/README.md

 5. Execute the script in an interactive terminal.
    Either click it in your file manager, then pick the “Run in terminal” option, or run it directly as e.g. `bash ./Firefox\ Selection\ Fix.sh`.
-6. The script should find your Firefox install path automatically.
+6. The script should find your Firefox (and Firefox ESR) install path(s) automatically.
+   If multiple viable paths are found, you can select the one you want to fix.
-   If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
+   If no paths are found, edit the script and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
 7. The script checks if you have write access to your Firefox install path and to `/tmp`.
    If not, you’ll be asked to enter your root password.
    You can also run the script with `sudo` instead.